UK's Waitrose expands rapid home deliveries with Deliveroo

-British supermarket Waitrose will expand its Deliveroo (ROO.L) service by 110 shops to 150 by the end of the summer, giving more customers access to rapid home delivery, it said on Tuesday.
+LONDON (Reuters) -British supermarket Waitrose will expand its Deliveroo service by 110 shops to 150 by the end of the summer, giving more customers access to rapid home delivery, it said on Tuesday.

-Waitrose, which is part of the employee-owned John Lewis Partnership (JLPLC.UL), said it had agreed a two-year deal with the app and delivery service following a successful trial.
+Waitrose, which is part of the employee-owned John Lewis Partnership, said it had agreed a two-year deal with the app and delivery service following a successful trial.

-Waitrose's long partnership with online grocery specialist Ocado (OCDO.L) came to an end last September.
+Waitrose’s long partnership with online grocery specialist Ocado came to an end last September.

 It said the deal would take the number of people who are able to enjoy Waitrose food on Deliveroo to around 13 million.
 The upmarket food chain has around 330 stores in total across the United Kingdom.